mParticle/docs/src/pages/integrations/liveramp/audience/index.md

 ## Prerequisites

 In order to enable the mParticle integration with LiveRamp, you will need the credentials for the SFTP location used to upload files to LiveRamp.

+Contact your LiveRamp rep and request that uploads from mParticle be enabled.
+Let your LiveRamp rep know which of your LiveRamp audiences you wish to upload Device and PII data to.

 The LiveRamp integration only supports SFTP for uploading data to LiveRamp.

+At this time the integration only supports LiveRamp in the United States, not the United Kingdom, Canada or France.

 ## Activate the Integration